 However, renting your home is not easy and it takes hard work to maximize profits.
 You can be faced with broken toilets or home repairs brought about by tenants that can cost a lot.

 Despite such problems, there are ways on how to boost your rental income.
-Read on the following:
+Schambs Property Management shares some tips on how to boost your rental income:

 - Keep Your Property in Excellent Condition